-Model 3: Standards-based grading
+Model 2: Standards-based grading

-Standards-based grading is a system that evaluates students' progress towards course learning targets called standards.
+Standards-based grading is a system that evaluates students' progress toward course learning targets called standards.
 This type of grading model communicates student performance according to levels (typically on a 4-point scale) rather than percentages.
-Because the grade is a reflection of what students know and can do, the grade for each learning target is based on assessments only.
+Because the grade reflects what students know and can do, the grade for each learning target is based only on assessments.
 Work done in class and at home is meant to prepare students to be successful on these assessments.

-Traditional Grading Scale Standards-based Grading Scale A= 90-100% B= 80-89% C= 70-79% D= 60-60% F= 0-50% 4= Advanced 3= Meets expectations for the learning targets of the course 2= Demonstrates partial understanding of the learning targets often with guidance 1= Little or no mastery of the learning targets even with assistance
+Traditional Grading Scale Standards-based Grading Scale A= 90-100% B= 80-89% C= 70-79% D= 60-60% F= 0-50% 4= Advanced 3= Meets expectations for the learning targets of the course 2= Demonstrates partial understanding of the learning targets, often with guidance 1= Little or no mastery of the learning targets, even with assistance

-Example: Standards Based Reporting Algebra 1 Learning Target #1 3 (Proficient) To receive an A: Learning Target #2 2 (Needs Improvement) You need a 4 on five of the targets and have no 1's or 2's.
-Learning Target #3 4 (Advanced) To receive a B: Learning Target #4 3 (Proficient) You need a 4 on three of the targets, you may have no more than one 2, and no 1's
+Example: Standards-Based Reporting Algebra 1 Learning Target #1 3 (Proficient) To receive an A: Learning Target #2 2 (Needs Improvement) You need a 4 on four of the and have no 1's or 2's.
+You need a 4 on four of the targets and have no 1's or 2's.
+Learning Target #3 4 (Advanced) To receive a B: Learning Target #4 3 (Proficient) You need a 4 on three of the targets; you may have no more than one 2 and no 1's Learning Target #5 4(Advanced)